LearnBoost/socket.io-spec/README.md

-Messages can be sent and received by following this convention. **How** the messages are encoded and framed depends on each transport, but generally boils down to whether the transport has built-in framing (unidiretionally and/or bidirectionally).
+Messages can be sent and received by following this convention. **How** the messages are encoded and framed depends on each transport, but generally boils down to whether the transport has built-in framing (unidirectionally and/or bidirectionally).

 ### Unidirectional transports